Supply Chain Management (Lean SCM Black Belt) (PG Dip)

 Year 1 (Semester 1):

-- Strategic planning and implementation in supply chains (three days in classroom and e-learning)
+- Strategic planning and implementation in supply chains (10 credits; 3 classroom days)

-- Advanced Lean Tools and practices in supply chain management (three days in classroom and e-learning)
+- Advanced Lean Tools and practices in supply chain management (10 credits; 3 classroom days)

 Year 1 (Semester 2):

-- Leadership, change and innovation management in supply chains (three days in classroom and e-learning)
+- Leadership, change and innovation management in supply chains (10 credits; 3 classroom days)

 - Information systems and technologies in supply chain process design and improvement (one and a half days in classroom and e-learning)